 With this in mind, on December 8th, the "Hour of Code" event was held in Shanghai Sanda University campus, sponsored by Microsoft China Public Welfare group.
 Three Microsoft MVPs Wang Yujie, Hu Hao and Zhu XingLiang hosted two programming sessions with the theme of "Minecraft: Voyage Aquatic", targeting students from Nanhu vocational school and GaoHang primary school.

-Liu Zaiying and Zhang Lixiao, computer teachers of Shanghai Sanda University provided on scene guidances.
+Liu Zaiying and Zhang Lixiao, computer teachers of Shanghai Sanda University provided on-scene guidance.
 Student volunteers Zhang Wen, Tang Hao, and Qiu Suhang participated in the preparation and organization of activities.
-50 students learnt the basic knowledges of computer and the experienced programming in a pleasant atmosphere, felt the infinite charm of computer technologies.
+50 students learned the basic knowledge of computer and the experienced programming in a pleasant atmosphere, felt the infinite charm of computer technologies.
 Finally, all the students successfully completed the task and got Microsoft issued certificates.

 "Minecraft: Voyage Aquatic" is a Web-based programming game, by dragging and dropping the color block representing the code, students can understand the process of how computer programs are executed.
 This game also provides teachers with a convenient teaching platform that can help students to get started in the programming environment quickly.

-In the game, students also shown the spirit of unity and cooperation, to achieve a common goal.
+In the game, students also showed the spirit of unity and cooperation, to achieve a common goal.

 The curiosity for knowledge of the students also made the staff feel the great potential of young people that will move humanity forward in the future society.

-For the event, Liu Zaiying, teacher at Shanghai Sanda University, said:
+For the event, Liu Zaiying, a teacher at Shanghai Sanda University, said:

-"In a connected world, AI, maching learning and big data has already entered our lives, this is opportunities and also challenges.
-Every industries are in the digital transformation process, none can exist without computer technologies.
+"In a connected world, AI, machine learning and big data have already entered our lives, this is opportunities and also challenges.
+Every industry is in the digital transformation process, none can exist without computer technologies.
 This indicates the importance for young students to learn programming, which can exercise their ability to analyzing problems, breaking down problems, design steps, and solving problems."

-"Hour of Code" events are held annually, and Microsoft will continue to use it's technologies to empower every person and every organizations on the planet to achieve more.
+"Hour of Code" events are held annually, and Microsoft will continue to use its technologies to empower every person and every organization on the planet to achieve more.

 Microsoft MVP Wang Yujie Thinks:

-Special thanks to Shanghai Sanda University, Nanhu vocational school, GaoHang primary school and other units for the strong support for this event, looking forward to achieve more together in the future.
+Special thanks to Shanghai Sanda University, Nanhu vocational school, GaoHang primary school and other units for the strong support for this event, looking forward to achieving more together in the future.